intelowlproject/IntelOwl/docs/source/Installation.md

 </div>

 ## TL;DR
-Obviously we strongly suggest to read through all the page to configure IntelOwl in the most appropriate way.
+Obviously we strongly suggest reading through all the page to configure IntelOwl in the most appropriate way.

 However, if you feel lazy, you could just install and test IntelOwl with the following steps.
 Be sure to run `docker` and `python` commands with `sudo` if permissions/roles have not been set

+**Note:** We've added a new script `initialize.sh` that will check compatibility with your system and attempt to install the required dependencies.

 ```bash
 # clone the IntelOwl project repository